elikkayaemircan/NICPStudies/README.md

 # NICPStudies

-## Neutrino Induced Charm Production Studies for SHiP Experiment @ CERN
+## Neutrino Induced Charm Production Studies in SHiP Experiment @ CERN SPS

 This repository includes some part of my analysis files.
 I will try to keep all the files up-to-date and make it public.
 Until that time, I just use Github to track my changes and learn Github.